raciat/blockchain-developer-bootcamp-final-project/README.md

 - Execute `npm install -g truffle` to install Truffle globally to be able to execute it from the command line
 - Execute `npm install -g ganache-cli` to install Ganache CLI globally to be able to execute it from the command line
-- Execute `npm install` from the project root to install all other dependencies
+- Execute `npm ci` from the project root to install all other dependencies
 - Execute `npm run dotenv` to prepare local `.env` file

 ### Contract Development